MUTOR-2/HistoryAndPracticeOfMultimedia/_units/02/index.md

 {% include end-figure %}

 Yet, the first piece of music ever composed by a computer in 1956 was the melody for the popular music song "Push-button Bertha" by Martin Klein and Douglas Bolitho (albeit with a very human harmonization).
-{% include begin-figure description="Push-button Bertha" by Martin Klein and Douglas Bolitho" %}
+{% include begin-figure description="Push-button Bertha by Martin Klein and Douglas Bolitho" %}
 <img width="500" alt="image" src="https://user-images.githubusercontent.com/17442406/114611909-c98c1280-9ca1-11eb-9975-3b650c7a918c.png">
 {% include end-figure %}